Virenbar/JANL/README.md

 ### JANL.WinForm

-Includes JANL and contains Controls for WindowsForms
+Contains classes and controls for WindowsForms

+### JANL.Office

+Contains classes for working with Word and Excel files

 ### TestWAT